Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

-The effect of temperature on the rabbit
+The effect of temperature on a rabbit

 It works like this:

-However, when the blood "drains" from the ears, their temperature becomes lower than the general body temperature of the animal, and when an increased flow of blood moves through the ears, they, on the contrary, heat up.
+However, when the blood “leaves” from the ears, their temperature becomes lower than the general body temperature of the animal, and when an increased flow of blood moves through the ears, they, on the contrary, heat up.

 Signs of ear disease